Direct Access for Answers to Conjunctive Queries with Aggregation: Incorporating the Annotation and Aggregation in the Order

 \section{Incorporating the Annotation and Aggregation in the Order}

-The results of the previous section apply when the lexicographic order does not include the computed value, or equivalently, when the computed value is last in the head of the query.
+The results of the previous section apply when the lexicographic order does not include the computed value, or equivalently when the computed value is last in the head of the query.
 In this section, we explore the ability to include the computed value earlier in the lexicographic order.
 To this end, we assume that the underlying commutative semiring has an ordered domain.
-When the domain is numerical, we will implicitly assume the natural order without mentioning it.
-In terms of the computational model, we assume that we can compare two given elements of the domain in time logarithmic in the input.
+When the domain is numerical, we will implicitly assume the natural order (i.e., smaller numbers precede larger numbers) without mentioning it.
+In terms of the computational model, we assume that we can compare two given elements of the domain in time logarithmic in the size of the input.

-We first discuss the hardness encountered when we desire to incorporate the computed value in the order.
-It turns out that this hardness is hit already in extremely simple queries.
-This is a contrast to the case of \Cref{sec:outside} when this value is excluded from the order.